-1. Is the Minamata Convention in conflict with the Basel Convention?

-NO. The Convention recognizes it is mutually supportive with other multi-lateral environmental agreements and that the newly created obligations under it are not intended to affect the rights and obligations of any Party deriving from any existing international agreement (Paragraphs 10 and 11, Preamble).

-Moreover, in the development of guidelines and requirements on mercury wastes under the Minamata Convention, the COP is instructed to collaborate with relevant bodies of the Basel Convention, as well as consider appropriate Basel Convention Guidelines (Article 11).

-2. How can the Minamata Convention assist my country in implementing the mercury waste provisions of Article 11?

-The Minamata Convention establishes mechanisms and structures that cover the financial, technical, and information needs of countries to better implement obligations created under the Convention.
-(See Chapter 3 discussion for details.)
-Countries should also look at opportunities and support from the Basel Convention and its regional centers.
+- I. Is the Minamata Convention in conflict with the Basel Convention?
+NO. The Convention recognizes it is mutually supportive with other multi-lateral environmental agreements and that the newly created obligations under it are not intended to affect the rights and obligations of any Party deriving from any existing international agreement. (¶ 10 and 11, Preamble) - Moreover, in the development of guidelines and requirements on mercury wastes under the Minamata Convention, the COP is instructed to collaborate with relevant bodies of the Basel Convention, as well as consider appropriate Basel Convention Guidelines.
+(Article 11) - 2.
+How can the Minamata Convention assist my country in implementing the mercury waste provisions of Article II?
+The Minamata Convention establishes mechanisms and structures that cover the financial, - technical, and information needs of countries to better implement obligations created under the Convention.
+(See Chapter 3 discussion for details) Countries should also look at opportunities and support from the Basel Convention and its regional centers.

+ARTICLE 11: TASKS ASSIGNED TO THE COP

-- Define relevant thresholds in mercury wastes.
-No timeframe is specified in the Convention, although the INC was requested to undertake this work before COP1, as priorities and resources allow. - 2.
+- 1. Define relevant thresholds in mercury wastes.
+No timeframe is specified in the Convention. - 2.
 Adoption of additional requirements for ESM.
-No timeframe is specified in the Convention. - Cooperate closely with relevant bodies of the Basel Convention, as well as consider appropriate Basel Convention Guidelines, in the review and update of guidelines or requirements for ESM of mercury wastes.
+No timeframe is specified in the Convention. - 3.
+Cooperate closely with relevant bodies of the Basel Convention, as well as consider appropriate Basel Convention Guidelines, in the review and update of guidelines or requirements for ESM of mercury wastes.